Murder Law in Las Vegas

 Under NRS 200.035, certain mitigating factors may exist that would make a sentence less harsh, perhaps even taking the death penalty off the table.
 Some of these factors could be: no significant history of criminal activity, murder committed while under extreme mental or emotional disturbance, revenge for abuse, victim could be a participant in criminal conduct or consented to the act, defendant could be an accomplice and had no part in the murder, defendant acted under duress or domination of another person, defendant was a youth at the time of the crime, any other possible mitigating circumstances.

-Obviously these are all serious issues.
-If you have been charged with this crime you need the best legal assistance you can get.
-I am an expert in these matters and can represent you at the level you need.
+Douglas Crawford Law is an expert in these matters and can represent you at the level you need.
 If you have been charged with Murder, call me now at 702-383-0090.